-The mandana designs of Rajasthan have close similarities with the geometrical motifs, like triangles, squares, circles, swastikas, chess board patterns, multiple horizontal bands and wavy lines such as those appearing on the chalcolithic pottery type of the Indus Valley (circa 3000 BC).
-In fact, fish with wings, conch, scorpion and navagraha etc are motifs in alpana of Bengal that dates back to Indus Valley Civilization.
+The Mandana designs of Rajasthan have close similarities with the geometrical motifs, like triangles, squares, circles, swastikas, chessboard patterns, multiple horizontal bands and wavy lines such as those appearing on the chalcolithic pottery type of the Indus Valley (circa 3000 BC).
+In fact, fish with wings, conch, scorpion and Navagraha etc are motifs in the Alpana of Bengal that dates back to the Indus Valley Civilization.

 A rectangular aipan form of rangoli used as a border with the conch and footprints.